Lujie1996/ECE285-multi-object-detection/README.md

 1. Open shell and clone this repo by command: git clone https://github.com/Lujie1996/ECE285-multi-object-detection.git

 To run the demo and see how our model performances, follow step:
-1. Download the trained model from [Google Drive](https://drive.google.com/drive/folders/1GNsQ7J75ltqwihA1OtRsHJE5T9Yoxv42?usp=sharing); save this [Inference] to the root directory of the project.
+1. Download the trained model from [Google Drive](https://drive.google.com/drive/folders/1GNsQ7J75ltqwihA1OtRsHJE5T9Yoxv42?usp=sharing); save directory 'Inference' to the root directory of the project.
 2. Run notebook file: **Inference.ipynb**
 3. To see how the model performance on different input images, you can repeatedly run the second cell.